imkmf/somafm/README.md

+[soma.fm](http://somafm.com) is a really great collection of eclectic stations that i listen to a lot. let's grab all the streams so we can listen!

 requirements
 ===

-1. ruby
+1. ruby installation
-2. mechanize
+2. mechanize gem
 3. wget

 installation
 ===

-clone, `ruby somafm.rb`.
+clone & run `ruby somafm.rb`.

-with the list of `.pls` files, open/use in your music player. on mac/itunes, `open *.pls` works for me.
+with the list of `.pls` files returned from the script, open/use in your music player. on mac/itunes, `open *.pls` works for me.

 ???
 ===